ACRLab/snazzy/docs/source/Data_analysis/Peak_Detection.rst

 The bursts of activity have a sharp rise and are followed closely by shorter oscillations.
 To properly mark bursts, we use the leftmost peak in each burst as the peak index.

-The window size used to search for the leaftmost peak is given by ``port_peaks_window_size``.
+The window size used to search for the leftmost peak is given by ``port_peaks_window_size``.
-Since the leaftmost peak can have an amplitude very different than the local maximum peak, we specify the percentage from the local maximum we accept using the parameter ``port_peaks_thres``.
+Since the leftmost peak can have an amplitude very different than the local maximum peak, we specify the percentage from the local maximum we accept using the parameter ``port_peaks_thres``.

 3. Filter peaks by local threshold
 ----------------------------------